 But that’s not what this blog is about.
-(I’ve written a previous blog on The Ins and Outs of Buyer Personasif you’re wanting the prequel.)
+(You can read up on The Ins and Outs of Buyer Personasif you’re wanting the prequel.)
 This blog is about the actual process of creating a buyer persona and what goes into this crucial piece of the inbound marketing puzzle.
 I’ve sat down with my fellow inbound marketers and hashed out our buyer persona creation process, as we’ve continually perfected (OK, disclaimer: we’re not perfect) it.
 Take a deep breath; we’re goin’ in.

-Creating a Buyer Persona: an Art & a Science
+How To Create A Buyer Persona: An Art & Science

 Putting together a buyer persona is not for the faint of heart.
 That might be a bit dramatic … but seriously – this takes time, patience, and perseverance.
 Sometimes information and insight comes really easy, and sometimes it’s like pulling teeth.
 But the outcome is always the same: rewarding and extremely helpful to putting together the very best inbound marketing plan.